This is a blog about my experience as a TNC driver and taxi driver in San Francisco.

 Besides this blog, and the one preceding it, my writing has appeared on Disinfo.com and Broke-Ass Stuart’s Goddamn Website, anthologized in The Utne Reader and Your Golden Sun Still Shines: San Francisco Personal Histories.
 The weekly I Drive SF column appears in the S.F.
-Examiner.
+Examiner each Thursday.

 I’ve also published three zines about my experiences as an Uber/Lyft driver, which usually sell out at bookstores around San Francisco.
 They are available online in print, eBook and PDF formats.

 For over fifteen years, I have been pushing print media as a writer, editor, designer and publisher.
 I started out doing zines and broadsides, then moved on to the harder stuff.
 I founded Phony Lid Books in 1999 and over the next five years, published numerous titles, including the popular Pick Pocket Book series, before I went broke and half insane.

 Since 2010, I’ve released multiple zines under the name Piltdownlad.

-I’m the author of a novel called A Masque of Infamy and a forthcoming memoir, No Fun: How Punk Rock Saved My Life.
+I’m the author of the novel A Masque of Infamy and a forthcoming memoir, No Fun: How Punk Rock Saved My Life.

 If you want to know more about my different activities, you can check out my website: www.kellydessaint.com.